 NSW Visitor SnapshotDomestic Tourism: more than 96% of all visitors to NSW come from within Australia, with the majority of these coming from intrastate markets.

-- In the YE June 2013 NSW received 3 million international visitors – an increase of 5.9% from the previous year
+- In the YE September 2013 NSW received almost 3 million international visitors – an increase of 5.8% from the previous year

-- In order, the State’s largest international source markets were:
+- The State’s largest international source markets were:

 Tourism ForecastsInternational visitors to Australia are expected to increase at an average annual rate of 4% over the 2012/13 - 2022/23 period to reach 8.4 million in 2021/22.

 Presently, NSW’s fastest growing market is Malaysia, followed by Singapore and China.
 China is also the largest contributor of visitor nights (16.1%) and expenditure (20.5%) to NSW.

 The Indian market now ranks as number 11 in NSW’s list of top international source markets but is number 7 in terms of its share of NSW visitor nights.
 Although still developing off a base of approximately 70,000 per annum, Indian visitors have one of the longest lengths of stay in NSW (44.8 nights).

 The Tourism Research Australia (TRA) expects inbound tourism to Australia from China to increase at an annual average growth rate of around 7.1% between 2012/13 - 2022/23.
 Indian visitor arrivals are expected to increase at an annual average growth rate of 7.3% - the highest of all inbound markets.